-Maine's high court ruled in 2014 that Mallinckrodt US had to carry out an estimated $130 million cleanup on the site of the former HoltraChem Manufacturing Co.
-Maine People's Alliance and the Natural Resources Defense Council want Mallinckrodt to be forced to clean up the mercury released by the now-defunct Orrington plant in the 1960s and 70s.
+Maine's supreme court ruled last year that Mallinckrodt US LLC had to carry out an estimated $130 million cleanup.
+The lawsuit by the Maine People's Alliance and the Natural Resources Defense Council sought to force Mallinckrodt to conduct a more extensive cleanup that includes waters downstream.